CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Experiments

 \textbf{Quantitative Comparison.} The prediction results of all compared models are shown in \tabref{tab:SOTA}.
-Our~\ourmodel~consistently outperforms all competitors by a large margin across all three datasets, \eg, 5.0\% AP boost on the COME15K-N test set.
-Even on the challenging COME15K-D test set, \ourmodel~still reaches a 50.7\% AP score and a 70.4\% AP$_{50}$ score.
+Our~\ourmodel~consistently outperforms all competitors by a large margin across all three datasets, \eg, 5.0\% AP boost on the COME15K-E test set.
+Even on the challenging COME15K-H test set, \ourmodel~still reaches a 50.7\% AP score and a 70.4\% AP$_{50}$ score.
 It demonstrates the robustness of our method on various complex scenes.
+In addition, we can observe that the performance advantage of the RGB-D cross-modal model on the DSIS test set is not so obvious, \eg, the AP of RRL~\cite{xu2020outdoor} and \ourmodel~on the DSIS test set reaches only 66.1\% and 69.3\% AP scores.
+This can be attributed to the lower consistency between the salient regions and the depth data in DSIS (refer to \figref{dataset_analysis} (c)), resulting in greater difficulty in exploiting depth information.
+Conversely, most of the RGB-only GIS models are not required to consider the consistent distribution of the depth maps.
 For further comparison, we pick the top three competitive models and retrain them by fusing the depth modal to their frameworks (\ie, OSFormer$^{*}$, Mask2Former$^{*}$, and QueryInst$^{*}$ in \tabref{tab:D-SOTA}).
-For each model, we add a parallel backbone to extract multi-scale depth features and perform multi-level fusion in the encoder.
-As shown in \tabref{tab:D-SOTA}, Mask2Former$^{*}$ has a 4.4\% AP improvement on the COME15K-N test set after merging depth data, while the performance of OSFormer$^{*}$ is even slightly lower than using the RGB modality only.
+For each model, we generally embed a separate backbone in parallel to the original RGB backbone to extract multi-scale depth features.
+Then, we concatenate multi-level features of two modalities along the channel dimension.
+Following this, we use a 1$\times$1 convolution together with a group normalization to obtain cross-modal features, subsequently halving the channel dimension at each scale.
+Other components remain unchanged in the vanilla architecture.
+As shown in \tabref{tab:D-SOTA}, Mask2Former$^{*}$ has a 4.4\% AP improvement on the COME15K-E test set after merging depth data, while the performance of OSFormer$^{*}$ is even slightly lower than using the RGB modality only.
 Overall, our model still achieves superior performance to other models that have added depth information.
 It illustrates the efficient exploitation and integration of the depth modality by the proposed DIK and WSF modules.
 Under the multi-modal architecture, our model is also able to achieve a real-time inference speed of 35.9$fps$.
 This result also proves that the depth modality can contribute to improved predictions of instance-level saliency detection, which is in agreement with the conclusion obtained in~\cite{desingh2013depth}.